 When participating in the special youth or regular spring wild turkey season the following requirements must be met:

-- Youth hunters may take two bearded turkeys during the youth season (one per day).
-Checking two wild turkeys fills the youth hunter's bag limit for the remaining 2021 spring wild turkey season. - All rules and regulations for spring wild turkey season apply during the youth season. - Hunting hours for youth turkey season are 30 minutes before sunrise to sunset.
+- All rules and regulations for spring wild turkey season apply during the youth season. - Hunting hours for youth turkey season are 30 minutes before sunrise to sunset.